JSystemsTech/DBFacade.NET-Documentation/_DataModelSections/Attributes.md

 ---
-title: Validation
+title: Attributes
 # Set the display order for this section
-order: 4
+order: 2
 # Specify the layout for this section
 include: NestedTab.html
 ---
-This is Validation Section
+This is Attributes Section